CSMMLab/UQCreator/README.md

 - cmake >= v3.5
 - git
 - gnuplot
+- matplotlib
+- libpython2.7

 # Build instructions:
-Note that an active internet connection is required for the first build in order to download the latest versions of the libraries/tools blaze, cpptoml and gnuplot-iostream!
+Note that an active internet connection is required for the first build in order to download the latest versions of the libraries/tools blaze, cpptoml, gnuplot-iostream and matplotlib-cpp!
 If an if an active internet connection is present, run:

-     cd code/build
+     cd code/build/release
-     cmake ../src
+     cmake -DCMAKE_BUILD_TYPE=Release ../../src
      make

 The binary will afterwards be placed in the code/bin folder.

 # Run instructions
-Execute the compiled binary and hand over a valid TOML styled config file by using the '-c' keyword.
+Execute the compiled binary and hand over a valid TOML styled config file by using the parameter '-c'.
 Example:

      ./bin/UQCreator -c input/example.toml